CSPH 5212: Peacebuilding Through Mindfulness: Transformative Dialogue in the Global Community

-This course meets remotely online.
-Check the class search for synchronous meeting dates and times.
+This course is offered in a remote online format.
+Check the Schedule Builder for synchronous meeting dates and times.

 The course is based on the recognition that true peace-building requires human encounter through face to face dialogue among people in conflict, not simply the actions of court systems or politicians.
 This approach is distinctly different from conventional courses or training seminars on peace-building and dialogue which are highly cognitive, problem solving oriented, and focused on increased intellectual understanding of the complexity of the presenting issues.
 While this conventional approach is important and necessary, it is not sufficient.
 A more contemplative and mindfulness-based approach is a different way of understanding and responding to conflict and trauma.
 As an approach grounded in an open hearted moment by moment non-judgmental awareness, the focus is on honoring the enormous healing power of story rather than simply obtaining a thorough intellectual understanding of the issue.
 Gaining a better understanding of the context of the conflict is important, but learning to work with the energy of conflict and trauma as expressed through what many believe to be the most powerful form of human communication, the non-verbal language of the soul, is even more important in repairing relationships and building bridges of understanding and tolerance between individuals and groups that have experienced intense conflict and even trauma, including former combatants.